 Any Side Effects?

 Doing so would give you 38.3g of fiber in a day.
-And if you’re someone who isn’t used to consuming so much fiber in your regular diet, you would probably experience these symptoms.
+And if you’re someone who isn’t used to consuming so much fiber in your regular solid food diet, you would probably experience these symptoms.

 "Nutrition should be the primary purpose of food, not texture and taste." - Julian Hearn